 The 1964 Haystack ski area that struggled for years is now a haven for wealthy ski families looking to escape from lift lines and crowded base lodges, preferring to ski and socialize with like-minded families that enjoy the luxury of being catered to.
 The Vermont scenery is serene at the private club on Haystack Mountain – right next door to Mount Snow, the mood is fun and family oriented.
 Now that member owners are in charge, renaming ski trails to their originals is on the map, like Gandolf, Avalanche, and Outcast!

-Families pay $5,600 annual dues after initiation, skiing included.
-You can then buy a house lot or a luxury unit in the Luxury Hotel and a Condo-Hotel being constructed by the Clubhouse.
-The benefits for active families that can afford Hermitage Club membership is everything you love about skiing and vacation ownership, with none of the hassle.
+Families $5,600 annual dues after initiation included skiing.
+You could then buy a house lot or a luxury unit in the Luxury Hotel and a Condo-Hotel being constructed by the Clubhouse.
+The benefits for active families that can afford Hermitage Club membership was everything you love about skiing and vacation ownership, with none of the hassle.
 You arrive and yours skis, slopes, meals and lodging are prepped to perfection – the concierge staff awaits.
-Next season members will be whisked up the mountain on a brand new six-passenger heated-seat bubble-covered chairlift, a $7 million high-speed lift like Okemo’s – for a fraction of the skiers.
+A brand new six-passenger heated-seat bubble-covered chairlift, a $7 million high-speed lift like Okemo’s – was installed.
 There’s a heli-pad, even a jet share program for members from The City.
 Things are more casual now, grilled cheese at lunch in the Club versus Lobster Newburg, and no more big name live bands on weekends.
 Its about families, belonging, and preserving this unique club in Vermont, one of only two private ski communities in the US – like Yellowstone Club in Montana.